FerretDB/FerretDB/website/blog/2023-11-16-guide-to-migrating-mongodb-ferretdb.md

 FerretDB is also available as a managed service on [Civo](https://www.civo.com/marketplace/FerretDB), [Scaleway](https://www.scaleway.com/en/managed-document-database/), and [Vultr](https://www.vultr.com/products/managed-databases/ferretDB/), so you can easily get started with FerretDB without having to worry about the setup process.

-### Step 3: Backup and Restore data using MongoDB native tools
+### Step 3: Backup and restore data using MongoDB native tools

 By now, it's assumed that you've set up a FerretDB instance.
 Before migration, you should backup your existing data and then restore them on FerretDB.